erethizon/ASM-2025-practice-git-tidy/README.md

 To clone this repository and use it in RStudio, do the following:

-1. Visit the repository website and find the green "Code" button.
+1. Visit the repository website and find the green "Code" button **(See up above on this page!)**.
 Click the down arrow, and **copy** the url that is displayed under HTTPS.
 <br>

 <img src="Images/clone_repo.png" width=700>.